COVID-19: Singapore to disallow entry for all long-term pass holders, short-term visitors with recent travel history to India

 STRICTER MEASURES

-All travellers with recent travel history to India who have yet to complete their 14-day stay-home notice by 2359 hours on Thursday will need to serve their additional seven-day stay-home notice at dedicated facilities instead of their place of residence, MOH added in its press release.
+The health ministry also announced on Thursday that all travellers with recent travel history to India who have yet to complete their 14-day stay-home notice by 2359 hours on Thursday will need to serve their additional seven-day stay-home notice at dedicated facilities instead of their place of residence.

-MOH had said on Tuesday that all travellers from India will have to serve an additional seven days of stay-home notice at their residence after their 14-day stay-home notice at dedicated facilities.
+Describing the new measures as a “temporary freeze” on arrivals from India, Mr Wong said this will give Singapore time to monitor the situation there and better understand the “new variants that are there and the risk that they pose to us”.

+Responding to questions about the impact on the construction, marine and process sectors, Minister for Health Gan Kim Yong said: “These measures are necessary because you can imagine that the alternative is to have an influx of cases, and in fact they may transmit to our dormitories, to our community, and we end up with a major outbreak again.

 “The situation we are in reminds us once again of how unpredictable and volatile the pandemic can be.
 It’s been more than one year since we’ve started this fight against COVID.
 Things are fluid, they change rapidly, and we have to be prepared,” said Mr Wong.